pheelwell/Gaia/🌐Worldbuilding/Nether Plane/Gods/Asmadan.md

 ![[Shared_AI_Account_a_dark_knight_wearing_a_void_black_armour_wit_34c2e90a-df6d-4dc9-9355-7a37bb782267.png]]

 ## The Birth of Fire Magic
 It is believed that Asmadan was the first deity to wield fire magic.
-He created it through some nodes which were powered by [[Lar]].
+He created it through some nodes which were powered by [[Mysteria]].
 The existence of this magic lead many magicians and other magical beeings to practise the flame of [[Asmadan]].

 # Roleplaying
 ## Goals and Motivations